lewpiotr1701/hydrapp/readme.md

 # Hydrapp

-Simple app that allows to count the glasses of water drunk every day.
-Application enables PWA which makes it is installable.
+Simple PWA app that allows to count the glasses of water drunk every day.